tlwr/www.tobys.cloud/sites/utilityroom.club/README.md

 - `npm test`: Run tests with Vitest

 ### CI

 GitHub Actions runs lint, typecheck, build, and tests on changes to `sites/utilityroom.club/**`.

+### Backlog Management

+The project backlog is managed using Linear.
+Use Linear MCP tooling to discover backlog items or check work history.

 ## Style Guide